-Ordnance Survey’s Welsh language scheme describes how we will give effect to the principle established by the Welsh Language Act, so far as is both appropriate in the circumstances and reasonably practicable.
-Such that, in the conduct of public business and the administration of justice in Wales, the Welsh and English languages should be treated on a basis of equality.
-It covers the services that we provide to the public in Wales.
+Ordnance Survey’s Welsh language scheme describes how we will adhere to the principles established by the Welsh Language Act as appropriate and reasonably practicable.
+This is to ensure we treat the Welsh and English languages on a basis of equality in the conduct of public business and administration of justice in Wales.
+Our Welsh language scheme covers services that we provide to the public in Wales.

 This scheme was prepared under Section 21 of the Act – and in accordance with guidelines issued by the Welsh Language Board under Section 9 of the Act: